GenomeView/genomeview/readme.txt

 Import in Eclipse:
 - Make sure you have the EGit plugin or similar installed in Eclipse
-- Clone the repository: git://git.code.sf.net/p/genomeview/genomeview-code genomeview-genomeview-code
+- Clone the repository: git://git.code.sf.net/p/genomeview/genomeview-code
 	* If you want to commit you need the RW repository: https://sourceforge.net/p/genomeview/genomeview-code/
 - Add all libraries in lib/ to the classpath